MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 1. Under **Virtual machine administrator account**, provide a username and password.
 The password must be at least 12 characters long and meet the [defined complexity requirements](/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).
 This account will be the administrator of the VM.

-1. Under **Licensing** you have the option to enable the [Azure Hybrid Benefit](/azure/virtual-machines/windows/hybrid-use-benefit-licensing) to use your own Windows Server License and save on licensing costs.
+1. Under **Licensing** you have the option to check the box and enable the [Azure Hybrid Benefit](/azure/virtual-machines/windows/hybrid-use-benefit-licensing) to use your own Windows Server License and save on licensing costs.

 1. **SQL Server License**: If you’re a Software Assurance customer, you can use the [Azure Hybrid Benefit](/azure/virtual-machines/windows/hybrid-use-benefit-licensing) to bring your own SQL Server license and save on resources.
 Select **Yes** to enable the Azure Hybrid Benefit, and then confirm that you have Software Assurance by selecting the checkbox.